fantasymarket/fantasymarket-api/README.md

 - Linux:
 	- You need to have the [development tools package for your distro](https://github.com/mattn/go-sqlite3#linux) installed

+NOTE: Due to some changes in gcc 10, you might see some warnings because of the sqlite bindings we use.
+This won't cause any issues.

 ### 2. Clone Repo

 ```bash